Faster than Moore's Law: The dramatic price drop in AI is changing everything ### Pay by Results: How a new pricing model is revolutionizing the AI world ### FinOps for AI: No more uncontrolled costs – how to optimize correctly ### AI for everyone: Why artificial intelligence is now becoming afforda

 What does the future of AI cost optimization look like?

 A key trend is the development of smarter purchasing recommendations and cost transparency tools.
-AWS and other cloud providers are continuously improving their cost management tools to provide better insights and recommendations.
-For example, AWS's recommendation tool identifies optimal purchasing options based on historical consumption, facilitating proactive planning of cost-saving strategies.
+AWS and other cloud providers are continuously improving their cost management tools to offer better insights and recommendations.
+For example, AWS's recommendation tool identifies optimal purchasing options based on historical consumption, thus facilitating proactive planning of cost-saving strategies.

 How does democratization affect the competitive landscape?

-What strategic recommendations arise for companies?
+What strategic recommendations can be made for companies?

 Third, companies should favor outcome-based approaches when evaluating and procuring AI solutions.
-Instead of paying for technology features, they should evaluate and compensate providers based on measurable business outcomes.
+Instead of paying for technology features, they should evaluate and compensate providers based on measurable business results.
 This creates better incentive alignment and reduces the risk of AI investments.

 Fourth, companies should consider the long-term sustainability of their AI investments.
-This includes both ecological sustainability through energy-efficient models and green data centers, as well as economic sustainability through continuous optimization and adaptation to changing cost structures.
+This includes both environmental sustainability through energy-efficient models and green data centers, as well as economic sustainability through continuous optimization and adaptation to changing cost structures.

 We are there for you - advice - planning - implementation - project management